deadlyvipers/dojo_rules/introduction.md

 Hello!
-My favorite codeschool path has been Git
+My favorite codeschool path has been Ruby